D-meson production via sequential hadronization in high-energy nuclear collisions

-The incorporation of the hadronic-phase re-scattering of $D$ mesons can also be simulated via the Langevin equation.
-Re-scattering strength in the hadronic phase is substantially weaker than that in the QGP phase, and the diffusion coefficient $2\pi TD_{\rm s}$ exhibits a significant variation with $T/T_c$.
-We adopt the temperature dependence of the diffusion coefficient from Ref.~\cite{Torres-Rincon:2021yga}, with the kinetic freeze-out temperature set at 137 MeV~\cite{Pang:2018zzo}. $D_{\rm s}$ evolution in the hadronic phase is neglected due to its small scattering cross section.
-We present in the upper panel of Fig.~\ref{fig:hadphase} the $v_2$ of $D^0$ mesons in 30–50\% central $Pb+Pb$ collisions at 5.02 TeV after hadronic evolution (orange-dashed line).
-We find that hadronic rescattering slightly increases the $v_2$ of $D^0$ mesons, resulting in better agreement with preliminary experimental data from ALICE.
+Recently, the ALICE Collaboration measured the elliptic flow of $D$ mesons; the preliminary data for Pb+Pb collisions in the $(30$--$50)\%$ centrality bin at $\sqrt{s_{\rm NN}}=5.36$ TeV are shown in Fig.~\ref{fig4}.
+It is clear that in the intermediate transverse momentum region around $p_T=3$ GeV the $D_s\ v_2$ is remarkably smaller than the $D^0\ v_2$.
+To make our model calculation comparable with the experimental data, we should include the $D$ meson rescattering in the hadron phase.
+This can be simulated via the Langevin equation.
+The rescattering strength in the hadron phase is substantially weaker than that in the QGP phase, and the diffusion coefficient $2\pi T{\cal D}_s$ exhibits a significant variation with $T/T_c$.
+We adopt the temperature dependence of the diffusion coefficient from Ref.~\cite{Torres-Rincon:2021yga} with the kinetic freeze-out temperature $137$ MeV~\cite{Pang:2018zzo}.
+The diffusion of $D_s$ mesons in the hadronic phase is neglected due to their small scattering cross sections.
+This assumption is supported by experimental evidence indicating that multistrange hadrons decouple near the phase boundary, and is consistent with previous studies~\cite{He:2012df}.
+The result calculated in the simultaneous hadronization frame and the comparison with the data are shown in the upper panel of Fig.~\ref{fig4}.
+While the rescattering in the hadron phase increases the $D^0$ flow, the $D^0\ v_2$ is still smaller than the $D_s\ v_2$, which contradicts the experimental data in the intermediate transverse momentum region.

-Finally, in the bottom panel of Fig.~\ref{fig:hadphase}, we present the transverse momentum dependence of the elliptic flow coefficient $v_2$ for $D^0$ and $D_{\rm s}$ mesons from the sequential hadronization approach.
-The hadronic rescattering is already considered for $D^0$.
-We find that the earlier production of $D_{\rm s}$ does not significantly affect the fragmentation contribution: the curves for $D^0$ and $D_{\rm s}$ still overlap.
-However, the coalescence contribution for $v_2$ of $D_{\rm s}$ drops dramatically, especially in the intermediate-$p_{\mathrm{T}}$ region.
-As a result, the $v_2$ of $D_s$ and $D^0$ is reversed in the intermediate $p_{\rm T}$ region, which is clearly supported by the preliminary experimental data.

-It is noteworthy that our calculations not only provide predictions for $D^0$ and $D_{\rm s}$ $v_2$ in 30-50\% central $Pb+Pb$ collisions, but are also consistent with the measured $v_2$ of $\Lambda_{\rm c}$, the yield spectra, and baryon-to-meson ratios in $Pb+Pb$ collisions.
-The results are listed in the Supplementary Material.